Written: 9.20.07 Acquired: 2.26.06 Status: Cart only Price: $2.25

 Somewhere right now, Mike's rolling over in his grave...

 Momma said use your head!
-This double decker causes 25% damage
+This double decker is sweet

 Or if you prefer, use THEIR head!
-The Yoga Nugie can do 29% damage
+The Yoga Nugie is classic

 Wanna blow off some steam?
-Yoga Fire does 17% damage
+Yoga Fire's ripe for the occasion

 By tapping mystical energies from deep within himself, or at least, that double taco supreme deluxe the night before, Dhalsim can spew forth this lethal flame cloud to incinerate the opposition